 For membrane ceilings with a span of more than 3000mm, mounting brackets are required at both ends of the steel joists.
 The mounting brackets will be attached to the wall, at the same time, and shall be designed to allow for expansion of the steel joists.

-See page 9 for further details.
+See pages 9 and 10 for further details.

-- 1 Wall U-profile

-- 2 Horizontal C-profile
+- Wall U-profile - Horizontal C-profile

-- 3 Fixing point
+Fixing point

 Fixing of primary and secondary profiles